isomerpages/mlaw-corp/news/speeches/_posts/2018-04-23-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-&-Finance-at-the-Launch-Ceremony-of-the-ICCs-Case-Management-Office-in-Singapore.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law & Finance, at the Launch Ceremony of the ICC’s Case Management Office in Singapore
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law & Finance, at the Launch Ceremony of the ICC’s Case Management Office in Singapore'
 permalink: /news/speeches/speech-by-sms-indranee-rajah-icc-case-management-office-launch-ceremony
 breadcrumb: Speeches
-collection_name: news

 ---

 23 Apr 2018 Posted in [Speeches](/news/speeches)